My Perfect (Almost) No-Knead Bread Recipe

 IMG_0181

 You just need to re-shape it into a ball.
 Plus, the light kneading process will make it rise more.
-Lightly flour a work surface, even if you’re using a silicone mat.
-Then rub some flour on your hands and slowly scrape the dough out of the bowl with your fingers, like this:
+Lightly flour a work surface and rub some on your hands.
+Slowly scrape the dough out of the bowl with your finger tips, like this:

 IMG_0183

-Knead the dough just enough times to firm it up and make it less sticky (maybe 15 times), adding more flour whenever the ball starts to stick to the working surface.
-It should feel a little like biscuit dough when it’s done.
+Knead the dough just enough times to make it less sticky and form a ball (maybe 15-20 times), adding more flour whenever it starts to stick to the working surface.

 IMG_0157

 5. Clean the dough bowl and spray the bottom with non-stick spray (or rub some olive oil around with a paper towel).
-Drop the kneaded dough ball back into the bowl and let it rise again for a couple of hours.
+Drop the kneaded dough ball back into the bowl and let it rise again for 2 hours.

 IMG_0158

-6. After 1½ hours, put a well-oiled cast iron dutch oven in the middle of the stove and preheat it to 425°.
+6. At about the 1½ hour mark, put a lightly-oiled dutch oven in the middle of the stove and preheat it to 425°.
 Most recipes call for a 6 quart pot, but my 4 quart Chantal dutch oven (fake Le Creuset from TJ Maxx) works fine.
+You want to get it really hot before you put the bread in it.
+That way the bread is baking (and steaming) in an oven inside of an oven.

 IMG_0186

-7. At the two-hour mark, take the pot out of the oven.
-Without distorting the dough ball too much, pick it up and plop it into the middle of the heated pot.
-Using kitchen shears, cut a small slit in the top of the dough ball to let steam escape.
-Cover with the lid and put the pot back in the oven.
+7. At the two-hour mark, carefully take the pot out of the oven and remove the lid.
+A little smoke should escape.
+Without distorting the dough ball too much, pick it up and plop it into the center of the heated pot.
+Using kitchen shears, cut a small, shallow slit in the top of the dough ball to let some steam escape.
+Cover with the hot lid and put the pot back in the oven.

 IMG_0160